AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/how-to/rich-text.md

 }
 ```

 The JSON response includes where the reference was inserted in the rich text with the `"nodeType": "reference"`.
-The `_references` object then includes each reference with the additional properties requested.
-For example, the `ImageRef` returns the `width` of the image referenced in the article.
+The `_references` object then includes each reference.

 ## Rendering in-line references in rich text